ricardosierra/logic-problems/Miojinho.md

 - A1 -> Tempo da Ampuleta 1 (em mim)
 - A2 -> Tempo da Ampuleta 2 (em mim)

+# Universo
+A1 e A2 sempre maiores que tempo do miojo (ou 3, nao ficou tao bem definido) Tempo do miojo

 Exemplo:
 Tm = 3
 A1 = 5